rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 </run-task>
 ```

-You can instantiate and initialize a task like a `<bean>` (see _JavaBeans and the Benerator Context_).
+You can instantiate and initialize a task like a `<bean>`
+(see '[JavaBeans and the Benerator Context](advanced_topics.md#javabeans-and-the-benerator-context)').
 Tasks can be executed in pages, ensuring that
 the total number of execution over all threads is the page size.
 For this, The element run-task also supports the attributes

 * count : the total number of times the Task is executed (defaults to 1)

-* pageSize : the number of invocations to execute together (defaults to 1), e.g. for grouping pageSize invocations to a single transaction.
+* pageSize : the number of invocations to execute together (defaults to 1), e.g. for grouping pageSize invocations to a single transaction

 * pager: injects a class (implementing the PageListener interface) to perform custom paging operations (like flushing data to file or database)